Alexander Nowell: Dean of St Paul's

 Nowell returned to England when Elizabeth I came to the throne, becoming chaplain to Edmund Grindal in December 1560.
 He was given the archdeaconry of Middlesex at the start of 1561, a canonry at Canterbury, and in November 1561 became Dean of St Paul's.
-In 1562 the Bishop of London collated him with the Parish of Great or Much Hadham in Hertfordshire, where the Bishops had a palace.
+In 1562, Edmund Grindal, Bishop of London collated him with the Parish of Great or Much Hadham in Hertfordshire, near the Bishop's residence, Much Hadham Palace.

 In the Convocation of 1563 Nowell played a prominent part.
 On its opening day, 12 January, he preached in Westminster Abbey the sermon for the opening of the concurrent Parliament.
 In it, he gave offence to the Queen, when he called on her to marry.
 It was said that she never spoke a friendly word to him again.
 On the following day, Matthew Parker nominated him as prolocutor of the Lower House of Convocation.
 Elected to the post, he was used to keeping the two Houses, the Upper consisting of bishops, in touch with each other.